 The MSCI program trains investigators in the techniques and processes utilized in clinical and translational research.
-This program provides a direct, mentored experience in clinical investigation and, through didactic work, provides trainees with a strong foundation in study design, biostatistics, biomedical ethics, clinical pharmacology, human genetics and assay methods.
+This program provides a direct, mentored experience in clinical investigation and, through didactic work, provides trainees with a strong foundation in study design, biostatistics, biomedical ethics, clinical pharmacology, human genetics and genomics.
 The program typically takes two years to complete.
-Graduates successfully compete for grants such as the K23, VA Career Development Award, R01, and major foundation grants.
+Graduates successfully compete for grants such as the NIH K23, VA Career Development Award, NIH R01, and major foundation grants.

 Eligible candidates for the MSCI Program include: